CloudFlare Puts Pirate Sites on New IP Addresses, Avoids Cogent Blockade

 Cloudfare should switch their sites to the previously blocked IP addresses.

-The solution is unfortunately national segregation (Score:2)
+The solution is unfortunately national segregation (Score:4, Interesting)

 We already have nations cutting off Internet during times of unrest, and applying massive filtering and spying efforts against communications to and from their populations regardless.